-It enables your customers to access the skills and experience of that certain worker or services on demand.
-While for the company it creates a steady cash flow allowing company to invest confidently in things which grow the business.
+It enables your customers to access the skills and experience of your certain worker or services on demand.
+This means that your company creates a steady cash flow allowing it to invest confidently in things that grow the business.

 This is the simplest and most common recurring billing model.
-A product or service is provided for a single agreed price (per person, skill, task type etc if needed) and charged on a recurring basis.
+A product or service is provided for a single agreed price (per person, skill, task type, etc if needed) and charged on a recurring basis.
 It provides some key advantages to both businesses and their subscribers.
 It means that the company’s revenue is predictable and the subscriber’s financial obligation is easily anticipated.

 The main principle is quite easy, supplier company simply enters recurring prices and billing cycle duration (monthly or custom) and they’re good to go.

 Another popular pricing strategy for business is fixed-price recurring billing.
 Here the company sells each product or service for a set price at the beginning of the billing cycle.

 There are a lot of plus sides to this billing model.
 For companies, it is the easiest way to calculate the revenue expected each month.
 And for customers, it means low-cost entry, since they pay lower prices on a monthly or weekly basis rather than having to pay the full purchase price outright for access.
 The supplier company just enters recurring price and billing cycle duration (weekly, monthly, quarterly, or annually) and they’re ready to go.

 This billing model charges a certain fixed amount and extra for add-ons.
 The company offers different price packages where volume is the key differentiator.
 With quantity based billing once customers fill up a tier, they move to the next tier and start charging a different price.

 Usually, there are at least two different tiers which offer customer something different.
 Three tiers are the most popular because it creates a frame of reference for pricing.
 When bracketed by two other choices, the purchase conversion goes up.